-Local postmaster Cindy Anderson responded to the complaint, and indicated that she conducted a 6-month investigation.
+Local postmaster Cindy Anderson responded to the complaint.
+She stated she conducted a 6-month investigation.
 After signing a form indicating that she understood that post office building was identified as containing asbestos, she added,

-The after the newspaper questioned the post office about potential asbestos exposures, the post office workers were reportedly required to watch a video on the hazards of asbestos, as well as warnings that they should never talk to the media about any asbestos issues.
+The newspaper questioned the post office about potential asbestos exposures.
+The post office workers were reportedly required to watch a video on the hazards of asbestos, as well as warnings that they should never talk to the media about any asbestos issues.

-A few days later, Arlene A. Sanchez, with the Dallas, Fort Worth and Oklahoma Districts of the U.S. Postal Service, wrote that the post office works with OSHA to identify and correct any asbestos-related problems immediately.
-According to Sanchez,
+A few days later, Arlene A. Sanchez, with the Dallas, Fort Worth, and Oklahoma Districts of the U.S. Postal Service, wrote that the post office works with OSHA to identify and correct any asbestos-related problems immediately.

 “During the most recent visual inspection which was conducted less than two weeks ago, we discovered damage to some floor tiles in the facility.
 All OSHA regulations are being followed and the areas where damage was found have been treated, using an interim employee-protective measure which will remain in place until abatement is completed.